nellyngz95/SAOPB/index.md

 The model used in SOAP is comprised on the next image:

 ![Image](assets/img/FCB.png)
+*Figure 1: Feature Concept BottleNeck.*

 - **Step 1: One vs All Classification**

 The feature importance states how much a feature impacts the decision-making of a model.
-To extract the feature importance for each class, $C$ models, where $C$ is the number of classes, are trained on one versus all (binary) classification tasks to ensure the model learns to effectively disambiguate between the target class and all the other classes.
+To extract the feature importance for each class, _C_ models, where _C_ is the number of classes, are trained on one versus all (binary) classification tasks to ensure the model learns to effectively disambiguate between the target class and all the other classes.
 The models are trained to converge on a uniform dataset split to ensure that the feature importance is not biased to a particular classification.
-For each classifier $C$ we extract the top-K features required to classify based on global feature importance, these then form the concept labels for this class.
+For each classifier _C_ we extract the top-K features required to classify based on global feature importance, these then form the concept labels for this class.

 - **Step 2: Top-K Feature Importance Bottleneck**